itbrasil-odoo/maintainer-tools/README.md

 ## Quality tools

 These tools are meant to be used both by repo maintainers and contributors.
-You can leverage them to give more quality to your modules and to respect OCA guidelines.
+You can leverage them to give more quality to your modules and to respect IT Brasil guidelines.

 ### README generator